Mohammadjafari80/Loggy/pages/Operating Systems.md

 		- Mass storage is the long-term storage of data on a computer.
 		- Examples of mass storage devices include hard drives and flash drives.
 - ## Notes
-	- ## 1.
-Introduction:
+	- ### Introduction:
 		- An operating system (OS) is a collection of software that manages computer hardware resources and provides common services for computer programs.
 		- The operating system is the most important type of system software in a computer system.
 		- The operating system acts as a host for application programs that are run on the machine.
 		- OS acts as a manager of other programs that you run on your computer.
 It is responsible for allocating and deallocating hardware and software resources as needed.
-	- ## 2.
-Structure of OS:
+	- ### Structure of OS:
 		- The structure of an operating system can be divided into two main components: the kernel and the shell.
 		- The kernel is the central part of the operating system that controls all system resources, such as memory and input/output operations.
 		- The shell is the interface between the user and the kernel.
 It provides a command-line interface for interacting with the kernel and executing commands
-	- ## 3.
-Process:
+	- ### Process:
 		- A process is a program in execution.
 It has its own memory space and can have multiple threads.
 		- A process is a self-contained execution environment and can be thought of as a program or task.
 		- Each process has its own address space, system resources (such as open files and network connections), and a unique process identifier (PID).
 		- Processes can be in various states such as running, waiting, and blocked.
-	- ## 4.
-Thread:
+	- ###Thread:
 		- A thread is a lightweight version of a process and shares the same memory space as the process.
 		- Threads can run concurrently and can improve the performance of a program by allowing multiple tasks to be executed in parallel.
 		- Threads are sometimes called lightweight processes and they do not require their own address space.
 	- ## 5.
 CPU Scheduling:
 	- CPU scheduling is the process of determining which process should be executed by the CPU.
 	- There are various algorithms such as First-Come First-Served (FCFS), Shortest Job Next (SJN), and Round Robin (RR) that can be used for scheduling.